-Animal research using apple pectin, a widely used type in food processing, demonstrated impressive effects on beneficial gut bacteria including an increase in production of specific short chain fatty acids that provide ideal pH conditions for these bacteria.
+Animal research using apple pectin, a widely used type in food processing, demonstrated impressive effects on beneficial gut bacteria including an increase in production of specific short-chain fatty acids that provide ideal pH conditions for these bacteria.
 This is particularly promising since the human gut contains the same type of beneficial bacteria as noted in the research.

-2. Provides Fuel for Colon Lining
+2. Provides Nourishment for the Colon Lining

 In addition to helping provide a hospitable environment for beneficial bacteria, fatty acids like butyrate help to provide a large percentage of the fuel necessary for the colon.
 This can positively influence mucosal blood flow, intestinal motility, and the permeability of the gut.
 Maintaining these aspects of intestinal health are paramount to guarding proper absorption and helping to reduce the threat of absorption of potential allergens through the gut.

-3. Increases Digestibility and Absorption of Plant-Foods
+3. Increases Digestibility and Absorption of Plant Foods

 How to Read the Units of Measurement for Pectinase

-Where Can I Find The Best Source of Pectinase?
+Where Can I Find the Best Source of Pectinase?

 VeganZyme may also be used as a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.